UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 if (weightEntered <= 255) {
 ```

-And press Enter.
+And, press Enter.
 Java automatically adds the closing brace.

 On line 41, after the closing brace, type `else { }` and press Enter in between the braces.
 See the code below: